johnymontana/johnymontana.github.io/_posts/2017-11-28-geocoding-paradise-papers-neo4j-spatial-visualization.md

 ## The Data

-Anyone can download the Offshore Leaks database as a Neo4j database from the [ICIJ's Offshore Leaks site](https://offshoreleaks.icij.org/pages/database).
+Anyone can download the Paradise Papers database as a Neo4j database from the [ICIJ's Offshore Leaks site](https://offshoreleaks.icij.org/pages/database). *Note that this database includes data from a number of ICIJ investigations including the Panama Papers, Paradise Papers, Bahamas Leaks and Offshore Leaks.*

 Here's what the data model looks like: